Enterprise, Amador County, California

-Enterprise is a former mining camp in Amador County, California.
+Enterprise is a former mining camp in Amador County, California, United States.
 It is located 5.5 mi west-northwest of Fiddletown, on Big Indian Creek, at an elevation of 876 feet (267 m).
-Established to mine quartz, at its peak it had a population of around a hundred, but the prospects did not pan out, and there are only a few houses in the area now.
+Established to mine quartz, at its peak it had a population of approximately one hundred, but the prospects did not pan out, and there are only a few houses in the area now.